-Without taking the right precautions, you can run the risk of exposing your systems to new vulnerabilities.
-It's, therefore, key to control traffic in and out of your instances on Google Cloud Platform by creating firewall rules.
-In this codelab, you'll learn about Google Cloud Platform's firewall rules and how to apply them to Compute Engine VM instances.
+Without taking the right precautions, you run the risk of exposing your systems to new vulnerabilities.
+Therefore, it's key to control traffic in and out of your instances on Google Cloud by creating firewall rules.
+In this codelab, you'll learn about firewall rules in Google Cloud and how to apply them to Compute Engine VM instances.

 What are firewall rules?

-Google Cloud Platform firewall rules let you allow or deny traffic to and from your virtual machine (VM) instances based on a configuration you specify.
-Enabled GCP firewall rules are always enforced, protecting your instances regardless of their configuration and operating system, even if they have not started up.
+Firewall rules in Google Cloud let you allow or deny traffic to and from your VM instances based on a configuration that you specify.
+Enabled firewall rules are always enforced, protecting your instances regardless of their configuration and operating system, regardless of whether they're started.

 What you'll build